 General content modeling terminology

 The first term is content modeling, which structures your content into highly reusable pieces and adds relationships and meaningful metadata.
-Creating a content model is a collaborative effort, and the best results are achieved if all stakeholders are involved.
+Creating a content model is a collaborative effort; the best results are achieved if all stakeholders are involved.

 The result of the content modeling effort is a content model.
-The content model is a blueprint and a set of (usually enforced) rules on how your company will work with content throughout the whole organization or in a given project.It’s important to note that the content model, if carefully crafted, is future-proof and not dependent on more volatile aspects of the project, such as the actual content, the implemented front end, or its navigation.
+The content model is a blueprint and a set of (usually enforced) rules on how your company will work with content throughout the organization or in a given project.It’s important to highlight that a carefully crafted content model is future-proof and not dependent on more volatile aspects of the project, such as the actual content, the implemented front end, or its navigation.

 Content types and items